jochem4207/Sniper.Lighting.Dmx/README.md

 - [ ] Test the sound functions of QLC+
 - [ ] If needed develop something as input for the C# App based on sound input

+# Sources used
+- [ ] https://www.qlcplus.org/tutorials.html to get a basic understanding of qlc+

+# Optional
+- [ ] Create a plugin like this one for Traktor Pro 3 (https://github.com/VDJartnet/VDJartnet) idea came from (https://www.qlcplus.org/forum/viewtopic.php?f=30&t=12303)

 # History
 - Tried this repo, didn't work, no signals were actually send (see https://github.com/agrath/Sniper.Lighting.Dmx/issues/4)
 - Tried QuickQ, MagicQ, seem far to complex